 Some employers may reimburse their employees for the cost of working from home.
 Employees can only claim a deduction for the amounts of expenses that haven’t been reimbursed by the employer.

-Employees can claim a deduction for these expenses in a self-assessment return or, if claiming for less than £2,500 of expenses in a single tax year, online at GOV.UK.
+Employees can claim a deduction for these expenses in a self-assessment return or, if claiming for less than £2,500 of expenses in a single tax year, completing a form P87 online at GOV.UK.

 Employers may provide additional equipment or benefits to employees as a result of having to work from home or other consequences arising from the COVID-19 outbreak.
 A broad outline of the tax treatment of these are set out below.